NATIONAL VODKA DAY | OCTOBER 4

 - Vodka Martini

-Vodka makers have expanded the variety of flavors making endless possibilities when it comes to cocktails, mixed drinks, and other beverages the whole year round.
+Makers have expanded the variety of flavors making endless possibilities when it comes to cocktails, mixed drinks, and other beverages the whole year-round.

 HOW TO OBSERVE NATIONAL VODKA DAY

 Mix up your favorite vodka cocktail and share while you savor an autumn afternoon.
 Remember always to drink responsibly and never drink and drive.
 Use #NationalVodkaDay when using social media.